'Nomadland' wins best picture at a social distanced Oscars

 The night’s first award went to Emerald Fennell, the writer-director of the provocative revenge thriller “Promising Young Woman,” for best screenplay.
 Fennell, winning for her feature debut, is the first woman win solo in the category since Diablo Cody (“Juno”) in 2007.

 The red carpet was back Sunday, minus the throngs of onlookers and with socially distanced interviews.
-Only a handful of media outlets were allowed on site, behind a velvet rope and some distance from the nominees.
 Casual wear, the academy warned nominees early on, was a no-no. Stars, limited to a plus-one, went without their usual battalions of publicists.

-But even good show may not be enough to save the Oscars from an expected ratings slide.
+But even a good show may not be enough to save the Oscars from an expected ratings slide.
 Award show ratings have cratered during the pandemic, and this year's nominees — many of them smaller, lower-budget dramas — won't come close to the drawing power of past Oscar heavyweights like “Titanic” or “Black Panther.”
-Last year's Oscars, when Bong Joon Ho's “Parasite” became the first non-English language film to win best picture, was watched by 23.6 million, an all-time low.

 ———